Computable Cross Norm in Tensor Networks and Holography: Discussion

-In this paper we draw a direct link between the CCNR and $(2,n)$-R\'enyi reflected entropy.
-We evaluated this quantity for random tensor networks and holographic CFTs.
-In both cases, the CCNR has a phase transition which, in the holographic case, is essentially the Hawking--Page phase transition between thermal $AdS$ and BTZ black hole.
-We demonstrated explicit examples where one can vividly see the presence of a squeezed/expanded cross section.
-We now comment on some potential future directions.
+In this paper, we observed a direct link between the CCNR and its R\'enyi generalization, and the $(2,n)$-R\'enyi reflected entropy.
+We evaluated the R\'enyi CCNR for random tensor networks and holographic CFTs.
+In both cases, the R\'enyi CCNR has a connected-to-disconnected phase transition which, for holographic CFTs, is related to a Hawking-Page phase transition between thermal AdS and a BTZ black hole.
+We demonstrated explicit examples where one can observe the presence of a squeezed or expanded entanglement wedge cross-section, depending on the R\'enyi index.